jham005/esto-perpetua/src/contents/04-Esto-Perpetua.md

 ![Glywed badge](Glywed.jpg)

-The most famous literary Apollo stove is in the museum home of Virginia Woolf at Monk's House, Suffolk.
+The most famous literary Apollo stove is in the museum home of Virginia Woolf at Monk's House, East Sussex.
 In a cobalt green enamel, this being her favourite colour.

 ![Apollo stove in Monk's House](Apollo-Woolf.jpg)